Kushimoto, Wakayama: History

 The area of the modern city of Shingū was within ancient Kii Province.
 During the Edo period it was part of the holdings of Kishū Domain, under a cadet branch of the Tokugawa clan, headquartered at Wakayama Castle.

 In 1791 the US captains John Kendrick of the Lady Washington and William Douglas of the Grace visited Kushimoto, hoping to open a trading relationship with Japan.
+However, they did not receive a warm reception.
 News was sent to Wakayama Castle, which sent troops.
-However, Kendrick and Douglas departed two days before the troops arrived.
+However, Kendrick and Douglas had departed two days before the troops arrived.
 The result of this first visit of Americans to Japan was largely symbolic for the United States.
 For Japan it resulted in a new system of alarms and coastal patrols, increasing Japan's isolation under sakoku.

 Kushimoto village was established on April 1, 1889, within Nishimuro District, Wakayama with the creation of the modern municipalities system.
-On September 16, 1890, the Ertuğrul incident occurred, in which an Imperial Ottoman Navy frigate flounders in a typhoon off of Kushimoto with great loss of life.
+On September 16, 1890, the Ertuğrul incident occurred, in which an Imperial Ottoman Navy frigate on a goodwill visit to Japan floundered in a typhoon off of Kushimoto with great loss of life.

 Kushimoto was elevated to town status on November 12, 1907.
 Over the next decades, the town grew as a result of numerous mergers with the surrounding village, annexing Fujihashi in 1924, Arita, Shiono-Misaki, Tanami, and Wabuka in 1955 and Oshima in 1958.
 On April 1, 2005, Kushimoto merged with the town of Koza, from Higashimuro District.
 Due to its strong ties with the city of Shingū both for political and economic reasons, Kushimoto became part of Higashimuro District upon this merger.

 Being in a strategic location, Kushimoto was home to many military installations during World War II, including the Kushimoto Seaplane Base and Shionomisaki Airfield.
 Both bases were attacked by the United States Navy and Air Force in 1945, including a naval bombardment on the night of 24/25 July.
 Shionomisaki Airfield now serves as a small base for the Japanese Air Self-Defense Force.

 Kushimoto (or specifically, Cape Shionomisaki) was the epicenter of the Great Nankai earthquake, a magnitude 8.0 earthquake that struck the area on December 21, 1946, at 4:19am.
 This triggered a tsunami that enveloped the central part of town.
 Most of the Fujihashi neighborhood was destroyed but has since been rebuilt.
 There are memorials around town marking the event, including signposts indicating how far the tsunami had penetrated inland.
 Of the 269 casualties in Wakayama Prefecture, the majority were in Kushimoto and in the city of Kainan.

 On September 26, 1959, a typhoon hit Kushimoto directly, causing a large scale storm and storm surge damage mainly in the Tokai region (especially Nagoya).
 This typhoon, called the Isewan Typhoon, killed 5,000 people and was the deadliest typhoon in modern Japan.